TarandeepNandhra/blogApp/README.md

 - Can use .find(() => {}) to get data with particular id

 - Screen.navigationOptions function with headerRight to put icon on top of app

+- Refactor when screens are similar.

+- defaultProps if props is undef.